bolt/docs/docs/manual/content-overview.md

 ---
 Content overview
 ===========
-You are now on the overview page for one of your contenttypes.
+You are now on the overview page for one of your ContentTypes.

 <a href="/files/screenshots/overview.png" class="popup"><img src="/files/screenshots/overview.png" width="590"></a><br>